-1. Press FLASH and dial [50].
-Flexible button #24 (New Range) is lit and the following message displays:
+1. Press FLASH and dial [50] or dial [51].
+Flexible button #24 (New Range) is lit and one of the following messages displays:

-2. Enter the range of station numbers to be programmed.
+2. Enter the range of fixed station numbers (100-351) to be programmed.
 If only one station is being programmed, enter that number twice, e.g., [100 100].

-If HOLD is pressed without entering a station range, all stations are selected.
+If HOLD is pressed without entering a station range, ALL stations are selected.

-- 3. Press HOLD to save the entry.
+3. Press HOLD to save the entry.
 A confirmation tone sounds and the display updates.
-Flexible button #19 (Page A) is lit. - 4.
-Press button #20.
+Flexible button #19 is lit.
+The display updates to reflect current programming for Page A:

+4. Press button #20.
 The display updates to reflect current programming for Page B.

-5. Press the OFF-HOOK PREF flexible button (FLASH 50, Page B, Button #10).
+5. Press the OFF-HOOK PREF flexible button (Button #10).
 The following message displays:

+OFF HOOK PREFENCE BTN XXY 00 ENABLED

-- 6. Enter a valid button number (01-24) or (00) to indicate no specific button is preferred.
-(SLTs use [01] to enable or [00] to disable.) - 7.
-Enter a 0 or 1 to disable/enable the Off-Hook Preference as follows: - [0] = Disables programmable preference so users may not change the off-hook preference as set in programming.
-Also use for SLT stations. - [1] = Enables programmable preference to key station users so that they may change the off-hook preference through a user dial code. - 8.
-Press HOLD.
+6. Enter a valid button number (01-24) or (00) to indicate no specific button is preferred.
+(SLTs use [01] to enable or [00] to disable.)

+7. Enter a 0 or 1 to disable/enable the Off-Hook Preference as follows:

+[0] = Disables programmable preference so users may not change the off-hook preference as set in programming.
+Also use for SLT stations.

+[1] = Enables programmable preference to key station users so that they may change the off-hook preference through a user dial code.

+8. Press HOLD.
 A confirmation tone sounds and the display updates.